 If you can’t reach an agreement during mediation, the matter will go to the hearing.
 The hearing is your chance to present all of your evidence including witnesses.
 Keep in mind that you generally must present witnesses in person rather than provide witnesses’ statements alone.
 For example, you may want your doctor to testify about your injuries.
 Your physician will also be able to provide medical records and other items documenting your injury.
 Your employer may also bring witnesses to testify that the injury didn’t occur the way you stated or that the injury didn’t happen at work.

 These types of cases can become very complicated.
 It is helpful to get guidance from a skilled Rome workers’ compensation attorney as soon as possible.
 Your attorney knows how to navigate the claim process and will prepare for your hearing if necessary.
 Meet with an attorney as soon after the injury as possible because filing the claim properly in the first place can sometimes ensure that it is approved.
-Contact our experienced Rome legal team at The Bader Law Firm today to schedule a consultation.
+Contact our experienced Rome legal team at Bader Scott Injury Lawyers today to schedule a consultation.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.